Nibushi/SupportDeathClock/README.md

 # SupportDeathClock

-A PowerShell module which uses the [endoflife.date](https://endoflife.date/) api to report on product support dates and versions
+A PowerShell module which uses the [endoflife.date](https://endoflife.date/) api to report on product support dates for different version of a product.

 If it's not obvious, this is still under development 😊